APrasad021/whats-in-a-mood/README.md

 Generate a spotify playlist with whatever is on your mind

 TODOS
-- Improve the modal for adding the generated playlist to spotify
 - Rate-limit requests
 - General styling improvements
     - Logo
     - Responsiveness/mobile experience
+- Be able to add a playlist when revisiting a previously generated playlist
 - Update Spotify song search to search with artist first then without
 - (Stretch) connect generated playlists to local db
 - (Stretch) Write generated/saved playlists to server-side db